lijingwang/lijingwang.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Lijing, currently a Postdoc Fellow at Lawrence Berkeley National Laboratory, working in the [Watershed Function SFA](https://watershed.lbl.gov/).
-I will be joining the [Department of Earth Sciences](https://earthsciences.uconn.edu/) at the University of Connecticut as an Assistant Professor in Fall 2024. **I am looking for several motivated Ph.D. students to join our group at UConn starting in Fall 2024.** If you are interested in water, climate and artificial intelligence (AI) in general, particularly in any of the following areas,
+I will be joining the [Department of Earth Sciences](https://earthsciences.uconn.edu/) at the University of Connecticut as an Assistant Professor in Fall 2024. **I am looking for several motivated Ph.D. students to join our group at UConn starting in Fall 2024.** If you are interested in water, climate and artificial intelligence (AI) in general, particularly in any of the following areas:

 1) Machine learning and artificial intelligence (AI) for decision making in water systems